 For graduation a student must maintain a minimum cumulative grade-point average of 2.00 and receive grades of C- or better in all courses required for the major and minor, with a minimum cumulative grade-point average of 2.00 in the major and minor, and complete a minimum of 122 or 130 credits depending on one's major.
 The School of Education and Professional Studies may have different requirements.
 See page 61 of the catalog.

-Residence Requirements for Degree - A minimum of 45 credits "in residence" is required for a bachelor's degree.
-Students transferring from any college are required to take at least 15 credits in their major field and 9 credits in their minor field at Central Connecticut State University.
-Major and minor minimums are included in the 45-credit residence requirement.
+Residence Requirements for Degree - A minimum of 30 credits "in residence" is required for a bachelor's degree.
+Students transferring from any college are required to take at least 15 credits in their major field and 9 credits in their minor field at Central Connecticut State University (see exception for School of Business below).
+Major and minor minimums are included in the 30-credit residence requirement.
 "In residence" means attending classes conducted on campus or under supervision of Central Connecticut State University.

 Programs in the School of Business require that at least 50% of the business credits needed for the business degree be earned and completed at Central Connecticut State University.